 What San Francisco lacks in snow it makes up for in holiday spirit in November and December.
 Looking for a fun and festive way to spend a day sure to get both kids and adults in the holiday spirit?
-Here are some of my favorite seasonal activities happening in San Francisco this year geared to families that you can make an annual tradition.
+Here are some of my favorite seasonal activities happening in San Francisco this year geared to families.

-The most famous of the kid-friendly holiday teas in San Francisco is the Teddy Bear Tea at the Ritz-Carlton San Francisco.
+The best-known of the kid-friendly holiday tea in San Francisco is the Teddy Bear Tea at the Ritz-Carlton San Francisco.
 The hotel’s ballroom is transformed into a winter wonderland complete with elves, trees, music, and dance.
 Tea (with offerings to suit both kids and adults) is followed by a fun and interactive performance for kids.
 This is a particularly good fit for families with little kids.

 The Nutcracker is a perennial holiday favorite, and the San Francisco Ballet does a lovely rendition of this great intro to ballet for kids.
 But it’s certainly not the only holiday performance worth the ticket price in San Francisco.
 For the last 36 years, ODC/Dance Company has performed the Velveteen Rabbit.
 And for the ultimate in dance-along fun, nothing beats the San Francisco Lesbian/Gay Freedom Band’s annual Dance-Along Nutcracker, which this year, has a Halloween twist.

-The Dickens Fair is back and bigger and better than ever.
-A ticket grants you access to Victorian London, where adults and kids alike will love the singing, dancing, costumes, treats, and treasures of the event.
+The Dickens Fair at the Cow Palace is a roundtrip ticket to Victorian London, where adults and kids alike will love the singing, dancing, costumes, treats, and treasures.
 Even families who don’t dress up in period costume will feel at home in this richly recreated version of Charles Dickens’ England.